The Do’s & Don’ts of Social Media Marketing for Healthcare

 Your organization’s website and contact information should always be visible on your social media profiles.
 You may also wish to add a disclaimer on your social media sites that no medical diagnosis or treatment will be administered online.

-Rather than giving individualized medical treatment, use social media to share industry news, medical breakthroughs, and relevant research.
-For example, Main Line Health, a healthcare network in the greater Philadelphia region, often uses Facebook to share health and wellness news that is relevant to patients and the community.
+Rather than giving individualized medical treatment, use social media to share industry news, medical breakthroughs, and relevant research from a trustworthy source.
+For example, Main Line Health, a healthcare network in the greater Philadelphia region, often uses Facebook to share health and wellness news that is relevant to patients and the online community.

 In a recent post for National Drug Take Back Day, Main Line Health’s Facebook page encouraged followers to go through their medicine cabinets to check for expired medications.
 Main Line Health’s post also offered a clear call to action by sharing different locations within their network where these medications can be safety disposed.